 Again, I just wanted to say thank you for creating such a fantastic flight.
 You've become my flight instructor, even though you don't know it, and I've told numerous people about your site.
 Please keep up the good work, it's helped a ton.

-Chris - United States
+Forever in debt, Chris - United States

 Hi John, just wanted to thank you for basically teaching me to fly!
 This site is invaluable as a beginner.
 I brought my first heli a T-rex 450 RTF back in April this year (2013).
 After reading your flight school pages and using your video tutorials (which are so clearly explained and demonstrated) have gone from skidding about on the ground to entry level stunt flying in seven months.. and I've only had 6 crashes.
 I've modded the heli quite a bit as a result of these but each time again with the help of your site I have set it up better each time and now she runs so sweetly... now looking to get a 600E Pro DFC.